-- Two entries that have RDBMS scored in the worst of the bottom left quadrant.
+- Two RDBMS entries scored in the worst of the bottom left quadrant.
 One was an open-source DaaS.
 And the other is 1010data, which is barely discussed as a database.

-- 6/8 NoSQL or 75% of the non-RDBMSs (which includes NoSQL, Hadoop, and Document) are in the lower right or least desirable quadrant.
+- 6/8 NoSQL or 75% of the non-RDBMSs (NoSQL, Hadoop, and Document) are in the lower right or least desirable quadrant.

-- 2/20 or 10% of the entries (AWS and Google Cloud) are DaaS providers that have a large number of databases and cannot be placed into an MQ like this.
+- 2/20 or 10% of the entries (AWS and Google Cloud) are DaaS providers that have many databases and cannot be placed into an MQ like this.

 - 1/20 or 5% of the entries are a single database DaaS (EDB), but the comparison should have been PostgreSQL, not EDB.
-EDB is not a database, it is an access provider, and value-added add on provider PostgreSQL.
+EDB is not a database, and it is an access provider and value-added add-on provider, PostgreSQL.

-- Only 0/20 or 0% of the entries, is a straight open-source database project.
-Other open-source entries are not the project itself, but one of the providers of value-added services for PostgreSQL.
+- Only 0/20 of 0% of the entries, is a straight open-source database project.
+Other open-source entries are not the project itself but one of the value-added services providers for PostgreSQL.